-Fellows Award-The amount will be \$17,500 annually, \$70,000 for four years provided the student maintains a $3.0~\mathrm{GPA}$
+Trustees Award-Approximately 25% of participants will be awarded this scholarship in each event.
+The amount will be \$22,000, annually, \$88,000 for four years provided the student maintains satisfactory academic progress.

-\This award will replace the Institutional scholarship offer, but other entitlements will still be granted.
+This award will replace the Institutional scholarship offer, but other entitlements will still be granted.

-Heidelberg University also makes available the following scholarships and grants to new students for 2020-21 academic year:
+Heidelberg University also makes available the following scholarships and grants to new students for 2021-22 academic year: